bmeurant/technical-docs/software-architecture/architectural-styles/soa.md

 ## Fundamental Principles

-* **Loose Coupling**: Services are designed to be independent of each other.
+* **[[cohesion-coupling|Loose Coupling]]**: Services are designed to be independent of each other.
 A change in a service's implementation should not affect its consumers, as long as the service interface remains stable.
 * **Reusability**: Services encapsulate business functionalities and can be reused by multiple applications within the enterprise.
 * **Interoperability**: Services communicate via standard protocols, such as **SOAP** (Simple Object Access Protocol) or **REST** (Representational State Transfer).
 This allows applications developed in different programming languages to interact with each other.
 * **Abstraction**: Services hide the complexity of their internal logic, exposing only a clear and well-defined interface.